chuhong-wang/CS9F/quiz1_foundamentals.md

 ## 1.
 > Explain what function overloading is, and how it's useful.

-Answer: Function overloading is that we can define multiple functions with the same name but different argument types.
-It's useful as being more flexible.
+Answer: Function overloading refers to the use of the same name for two different function.
+With function overloading, we can call the function on various types of data that are applicable.
+Otherwise, we need to make up artifically different names for each function of its argument type.

 ## 2.
 > Write an input statement that reads values from cin into variables cmd and arg, and a single output statement that prints those values, labeled appropriately, on two separate lines.